data-as-code/docs/docs/index.md

 ##### [Nice to have] `Schema.example` method

-It is possible to generate synthetic data that fulfill the Data Contract.
-For example:
+Provide a method to generate synthetic data that fulfills the Data Contract:

 ```python
 >>> from dac_my_awesome_data import Schema